Who is responsible for the property in our department?

 How do I dispose of broken furniture and/or equipment no longer functional?

 Complete an MMSR form for disposal, via DocuSign, to us.
 Indicate that the items are broken or non-functional in the special instructions area.

 How do I dispose of a computer being replaced by a new unit?

 The disposal of computers must be coordinated with OTS.
 The unit must be wiped of all licensed software and data (or have the hard drives removed) before it can be recycled, donated or disposed.
 Contact the OTS help line at x4-5151 and request that they prep the unit for disposal.
 Once OTS does this, they will label the computer to verify that it has been prepped.
-Once this has occurred, you should prepare an MMSR form for disposal and fax it to us.
+Once this has occurred, you should prepare an MMSR form for disposal, via DocuSign and send it to us.
 Make sure that you indicate that OTS has serviced the unit/s by checking the box provided in the special instructions area.
 Once we receive the completed form, someone will contact you with a service date and approximate time.
 Our crew will not take a unit that has not been tagged by OTS.
-Do not fax the MMSR form until the unit has been serviced by OTS.
+Do not submit the MMSR form until the unit has been serviced by OTS.

 Who is authorized to sign off on the MMSR form?

 The MMSR is your department record of what was done with the property and should be filed for future reference.
-You should record the date you faxed the form to us and the date the items were serviced by our crew.
-At the time of service your department will be required to sign off on the crew's work copy.